andremalveira/Astronaut.Library.js/.github/ISSUE_TEMPLATE/astronaut-library.md

 ---
 name: Astronaut Library
-about: Describe the purpose of this problem below.
+about: Describe the issues related to libraries/plugins below.
 title: "[ Inform the library here ⚠ ][Enter here the type of label ⚠ ] - Insert the title here ⚠"
 labels: Astronaut Library